Events at the Center for Hellenic Studies

 |From the Depths of the Salt Sea | Paintings and Drawings by Anne Davey

-On September 16, The CHS will host a closing celebration for the exhibit of paintings and drawings that imagine encounters with the Nereids, the daughters of Nereus, who were divine inhabitants of the sea..
+On September 16, The CHS hosted a closing celebration for the exhibit of paintings and drawings that imagine encounters with the Nereids, the daughters of Nereus, who were divine inhabitants of the sea..
 There will be a panel discussion, musical and dance performances, and a reception to follow.
 Read More...

 |CHS Research Symposium